heartListeners/heartListener/README.md

 Underage users (especially children under the age of 13 (Please refer to the relevant part of the Terms of Service for the specific definition of underage users)) shall read the following terms carefully in the company of their guardians, and the guardians shall make a decision on whether to accept this policy after full understanding:

-(1) Users who are minors under the age of 16 (especially children under the age of 13) shall read this Agreement and use the relevant services of HeartListener under the supervision,guidance and consent of their guardians.
+(1) Users who are minors under the age of 16 (especially children under the age of 13) shall read this Agreement and use the relevant services of SleepZ under the supervision,guidance and consent of their guardians.

 (2) We attach importance to the protection of personal information of underage users.
 When filling in personal information, underage users shall strengthen their awareness of personal protection and treat it with caution.
 Please use relevant services correctly under the guidance of their guardians.